20centcroak/SqliteDbManagement/README.md

 # SqliteDbManagement
-php classes to manage sqlite databases thanks using Croak/DbManagement
+php classes to manage sqlite databases using Croak/DbManagement